 There’s lots going on in Miss.
 Riley’s year two class and not all of it is good.
 In fact much of it is rather frightening.
 Is the Toilet Ghost the reason that Gavin Ross has come back to class dripping wet?
 Can Miles McKay’s shoe really tell the future?
 And has the opening of Bobby Henderson’s mysterious Show and Tell box released an ancient curse that is causing a lot of unwanted itching?
 These mysteries need to be solved and quickly.
 Can class 2R come up with the answers…

 Pamela Butchart is the Queen of primary school comedy and The Wigglesbottom Primary series are perfectly pitched for newly independent readers.
-With a relatable setting and all to relatable events, Butchart has nailed the life of primary school children whose imaginations run wild and turn ordinary, everyday events into something much more dramatic and chaotic.
+With a recognisable setting and all too relatable events, Butchart has nailed the life of primary school children whose imaginations run wild and turn ordinary, everyday events into something much more dramatic and chaotic.
 Writing as a primary school teacher, it is the zany imaginations of children that make life at primary school so much fun.
 Who wouldn’t want to be in a class that mistakes problematic plumbing for a ghost, who are amazed by a magical shoe that is actually the work of a well-organised prankster and who believe an ancient curse is causing itching as opposed to some very literal ‘ants in the pants.’

 I was crying with laughter from the start and I did not stop as Butchart delivers laugh after laugh after laugh; a child inexplicably returning from the toilets covered in water, the ‘I-had-an-accident’ clothes, the plans, the pranks, the unfortunate events, the poor teacher trying to keep a lid on things - this is life in a primary school at its hilarious best.